Bonjin Tensei no Doryoku Musō: Characters

 Itsuki's schoolmate who transferred from England.
 She initially sees Itsuki as a rival and wants to beat him.
 Due to a certain incident, they later start living together.

-Publication
+Media

+Light novel

 The series is written by Cyclamen.
 It was originally posted Kadokawa's Kakuyomu service in December 2022, ranking first in the site's annual rankings.
 It was then picked up for publication by ASCII Media Works' Dengeki Bunko imprint, which released the first volume on April 10, 2024.
-Five volumes have been published as of October 2025.
+Six volumes have been published as of May 2026.